ripxorip/ripxospeech/readme.md

 - Route audio from client (can be any client)
 - In voiceboxlinux Manually route the audio according to this screenshot: ![Routing Screenshot](doc/img/0.png)

+## TODOs
+- Update this readme..
+- I have decided to not use Linux for the Talon slave, consequently I am going to use Windows for that as well.
+  The next step is to be able to get those keyboard events from the same application which is currently being used to fetch the keyboard strokes from Windows 11 own speech to text service.
+This application is called win11_keysender and it is written in C#.

 ### Using

 Instructions for how to use your project.
 For example: